dmdavidkov/YoutubeSummarAI/README.md

 ## Features

-- Extract text from YouTube videos using local speech recognition via Whisper or use YoutubeToText API
+- Extract speech from YouTube videos using local speech recognition via Whisper or use YoutubeToText API
-- Generate summaries using state-of-the-art AI models and subscription services
+- Generate summaries using local AI models or popular AI services
 - Chrome extension for seamless integration with YouTube
-- Support for multiple languages (planned feature)
+- Support for multiple source languages (summaries currently only support English)
 - Customizable summary length and style (planned feature)

 ## Project Structure